Q42/Micrio.Tiler/README.md

 # Micrio image processing clients

-This repo consists of 2 programs:
+This repo consists of 3 programs:

+* `base` The `@micrio/tiler-base` package which is the client-side tiler.
-* `CLI`: The command-line tool to process your images and upload them to your Micrio account
+* `CLI`: The npm `@micrio/cli` command-line tool to process your images and upload them to your Micrio account
 * `GUI`: The graphical user interface (desktop app) to do this.